There are now 2 possible online modes for units:

 Students are able to (1) analyse the mobility and kinematics of planar and spatial mechanisms; (2) analyse the dynamic behaviour of rotating machinery including gyroscops; (3) apply momentum and energy methods to dynamical systems; (4) design mechanisms that meet specific performance criteria; (5) work effectively in a team and take responsibility for team outcomes; and (6) communicate findings effectively and concisely in written, oral and visual forms.

-Indicative assessments in this unit are as follows: (1) group reports; (2) preparation for workshops; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) exam; (2) group reports; and (3) preparation for workshops.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.